 No significant cumulative environmental impacts are expected from any of the three alternatives, including the proposed action/no action alternative (Alternative 1).
-Under Alternative 1, the lethal removal of target bird species by WS to alleviate damage or threats of damage would be of a low magnitude at the levels addressed in the EA when compared to the total known removal of those species and the populations of those species (see Section 4.1 and Appendix E).
-With management authority over bird populations, the USFWS and/or the FWC could adjust take levels, including the take by WS, to achieve population objectives for bird species.
+Under Alternative 1, the lethal removal of target bird species by WS to alleviate damage or threats of damage would be of a low magnitude at the levels addressed in the EA when compared to the total known removal of those species and the populations of those species (see Section 4.1 and Appendix B).
+With management authority over bird populations, the USFWS and/or the NCWRC could adjust take levels, including the take by WS, to achieve population objectives for bird species.
 The unintentional removal of non-target animals would likely be limited and would not reach a magnitude where adverse effects would occur to a species' population.
-From FY 2012 through FY 2016, no removal of non-target animals occurred by WS in Florida during activities targeting bird species.
-Based on the methods available to resolve bird damage and/or threats and the analysis in the EA, the WS program in Florida does not anticipate the number of non-target animals lethally removed to reach a magnitude where declines in those species' populations would occur.
+From FY 2011 through FY 2016, the only take of non-target animals by WS occurred in FY 2015 when two common grackles were unintentionally killed in a trap intended for other bird species.
+Based on the methods available to resolve bird damage and/or threats and the analysis in the EA, the WS program in North Carolina does not anticipate the number of non-target animals lethally removed to reach a magnitude where declines in those species' populations would occur.

-The WS program in Florida has received no reports or documented any effects to human safety from damage management activities conducted from FY 2012 through FY 2016 nor anticipates any to occur.
+The WS program in North Carolina has received no reports or documented any effects to human safety from damage management activities conducted from FY 2011 through FY 2016 nor anticipates any to occur.
 Because those people seeking assistance from WS could remove birds from areas where damage was occurring themselves in the absence of any involvement by WS, WS' involvement would have no effect on the aesthetic value of birds in the area where damage was occurring if those people would have removed those birds themselves.
 Therefore, WS does not expect to have any cumulative adverse effects on the aesthetic value of birds if the dispersal or removal occurs at the request of a property owner and/or manager.
 WS would employ methods as humanely as possible by applying standard operating procedures to minimize pain.
 The analysis in the EA indicates that an integrated methods approach to managing damage and threats caused by birds would not result in significant cumulative adverse effects on the quality of the human environment.